 - Keep the plot simple and stick to only one or only a few incidents.
 The shorter the word length of your story, the more constrained you'lł be with respect to plot.

 - Keep descriptions of people, scenes, and objects to a bare minimum.

 From the tips above, It may seem that there are serious limitations to flash fiction.
 If you read flash fiction created by experienced writers, however, you'll see that wonderful stories can be created.
 In fact, many writers would likely agree that the "limitations" are actually benefits because they force a writer to concentrate on the effective use of words.

-Reading other people's flash fiction creations is a useful process for writers.
+Reading other people's flash fiction creations can be a useful process for writers.
 A simple web search for "flash fiction" will bring up many results.
 After reading some good stories, you'll almost certainly be inspired by the possibilities of the genre.

-If you're tempted to submit your own flash fiction to an online or offline publication, make sure that you read the rules of the site carefully and also look for some reviews of the site.
-You need to be clear about the payment structure, if there is any, and about the rights that you give up and keep if your story is published.
+If you're tempted to submit your own flash fiction creations to an online or offline publication, make sure that you read the rules of the site or publication carefully.
+In addition, try to find some reviews of the publisher.
+You also need to be clear about the payment structure, if there is any, and about the rights that you give up and keep if your story is published.